lndecastro/AICofounder/EAIBS/Module4_Plan_to_Pitch.md

 the audience exactly what I need and why now.
 ```

----

 ## 4.3 Your Elevator Pitch

-The **elevator pitch** is a 60-second spoken version of your company's story — named for
+The **elevator pitch** is a 60-second spoken version of your company's story, named for
 the scenario where you find yourself in an elevator with a potential investor and have only
 until they reach their floor to make your case.
 In practice, it is the version of your pitch
 you use at networking events, casual conversations, and any moment when you need to create